kelseymcbratney/CS435-Term-Project/README.md

 # CS435-Term-Project
-## Sentiment Analysis of Amazon Review Dataset
+## Sentiment Analysis of Amazon Review using Hadoop and Spark

 ## Run Sentiment Analysis